Identifying the Deviator: Examples

-Since $s_n=o(\sqrt{n}(\log n)^{1/4})$, we may multiply each term in expression (\ref{eqn:sum-sn}) by $\frac{s_n}{\sqrt{n}(\log n)^{1/4}}$ and retain convergence, using the nonnegativity of $s_n$.
-Thus $\displaystyle\sum_{n=1}^{\infty}\frac{s_n^2}{n^2\log n}$ converges. \end{proof} \begin{remark} The last step of the proof of Lemma~\ref{lemma:square-doesn't-increase} is the primary location that the positivity of $s_n$ is used.
+\begin{remark}[ The positivity of $(s_n)$] The last step of the proof of Lemma~\ref{lemma:square-doesn't-increase} is the only location where the positivity of $s_n$ is used.
 Indeed, $\sum s_n/(n^{3/2}(\log n)^{3/4})$ would converge with high probability for a random walk as well.
 It is only because all $s_n$ are positive that this is surprising. \end{remark} \begin{proof}[Proof of Lemma~\ref{lemma:random-increases-square}] We prove the lemma under the assumption that A is Honest; the proof is analogous when B is Honest.

 Notice that

 Now, $\sum 1/(2n\log(2n))$ diverges to $\infty$ (at rate on the order of $\log\log n$).
 It thus suffices to show that the probability that no player is chosen on Step 1 and

 diverges is $0$.